*The following article was written by Stacey Lannigan and can also be found on The Nerd Daily website*

-One question often posed to readers and writers alike is to what degree fanfiction is considered ‘true literature’?
-Whilst this article alone will not settle the debate, which still ranges on across the reader community, it will hopefully allow more insight into what fanfiction actually is, why people write and read it, and also why it still remains incredibly popular.
+One question often posed to readers and writers alike is to what degree fanfiction is considered ‘true literature’.
+Whilst this article alone will not settle the debate, which still rages on across the reader community, it will hopefully allow more insight into what fanfiction actually is, why people write and read it, and also why it still remains incredibly popular.

 So now that we’re familiar with what fanfiction is, let’s look into why people write and read it.

 There are, in fact, many reasons as to why people write and read fanfiction and it is clear that the acts of doing so have become integrated into fandom life.

 But I don’t want to write my own fiction,” Cath said, as emphatically as she could.
 “I don’t want to write my own characters or my own worlds — I don’t care about them. . .
 I’d rather pour myself into a world I love and understand than try to make something up out of nothing. – Fangirl by Rainbow Rowell